cx1111/full-react-integration/frontend/README.md

 - `yarn install` - Install node packages.
 - `yarn dev` - Starts the development server.
 - `yarn build` - Builds the app for production..
-Compiles src React and Typescript files into js for the browser
+Compiles src React and Typescript files into JavaScript for the browser
 - `yarn start` - Runs the built app in production mode.

 ## Project Layout